gowebUSA/HarvardX-CS50-html-css/Lecture-1-HTML-CSS/readme.md

             * Go back to GitHub Desktop and submit Commit.
             * From there, you can Fetch origin:
                 - Push changes
-                - Pull changes from GitHub if you made anyy changes on the web.
+                - Pull changes from GitHub if you made any changes on the web.